midtown-ai/glossary/glossary/d.md

 # Derivative Chain Rule

- A fundamental rule of calculus that is used to do backpropagation starting from the cost function.
+ A fundamental rule of calculus that is used to do [backpropagation] starting from the [loss function].

  ```
 f'(x) = f'(g(x)) * g'(x)